Effective Bertini theorems and zeros of $p$-adic forms of degrees 7 and 11: Abstract

 \section{Abstract}

 We establish an effective Bertini-type theorem for hypersurfaces $X_f \colon f = 0$ defined over a finite field $k$ for which $f$ has no linear factors over the algebraic closure $\overline{k}$.
 Given a line $L$ defined over $k$ and a nonreduced $\overline{k}$-point $x$ on $X_f \cap L$, we give an upper bound on the number of planes $P$ containing $L$ for which $X_f \cap P$ contains a line through $x$.
 Underlying this result is a factorization algorithm for bivariate polynomials originally due to Kaltofen, which we present with slightly relaxed hypotheses.
-Our primary application is to Artin's conjecture on $p$-adic forms of degree 7: if $K/\Q_p$ is a finite extension with residue field isomorphic to $\F_q$ and $F(x_0, \ldots, x_n) \in K[x_0, \ldots, x_{49}]$ is a homogeneous form of degree 7, then there exists a $K$-solution to $F=0$ whenever \qbound{679}.
-This improves on a result of Wooley.
+Our primary application is to Artin's conjecture on $p$-adic forms of prime degree $d$: if $K/\Q_p$ is a finite extension with residue field isomorphic to $\F_q$ and $F \in K[x_0, \ldots, x_{d^2}]$ is homogeneous of degree $d$, the conjecture states $F$ has a nontrivial zero in $K$.
+We show this conjecture holds whenever \qbound{679} for $d=7$ and \qbound{7393} for $d=11$, improving upon a result of Wooley.